175 Park Avenue, looking northeasy. Copyright Miysis SPRL / Courtesy of Skidmore, Owings & Merrill

 - Graybar Terrace: The northern terrace, situated along the Graybar Building, will create a new visual corridor between Grand Central and 43rd Street while linking the adjacent terraces to allow for unimpeded circulation around the entire building.

-42nd Street passage.
+42nd Street passage (top); Transit hall (bottom).
 Copyright Miysis SPRL / Courtesy of Skidmore, Owings & Merrill

 SOM, whose work at the Moynihan Train Hall was recently unveiled, is also responsible for the design and engineering of the transit improvements.
 The current Grand Hyatt building sits atop the 4/5/6 subway lines and is supported by dozens of low-hanging girders that impede the mezzanine level of the subway station.
 These will be removed, improving circulation and allowing for the construction of a new transit hall and 42nd Street subway entrance.
 This transit hall will connect to the 42nd Street Passage and move the subway turnstiles from their current mezzanine-level location to street level, reducing congestion.
 According to the press release, the transit hall “will be topped with dramatic glass skylights and high ceilings that bring natural light into the station and create views of Grand Central’s eastern façade.”